-EPI provides rigorous liberal arts education to the inaugural EPI cohort of twenty inmate-students at Massachusetts Correctional Institute at Concord (MCI Concord).
+EPI provides rigorous liberal arts education to the inaugural EPI cohort of twenty incarcerated students at Massachusetts Correctional Institute at Concord (MCI Concord).
+Students are working towards a Bachelor’s degree in Media, Literature, and Culture from Emerson College.
 EPI does not offer classes at any other facilities.
 EPI students have a range of preparation for college.
 Some have taken numerous college classes prior to prison or while incarcerated, some have just completed their GEDs and are brand new to college, and some completed their GEDs or high school diplomas years or even decades ago while either outside or inside prison.

 How were students selected for admission to EPI?

-Early in Fall 2017, and based on the Bard Prison Initiative’s (BPI) successful admissions model, this first cohort went through a five-step admissions process: an information session, a timed essay exam that was scored by a panel of Emerson and BPI faculty, interviews, and finally the admission of the top twenty applicants.
+In Fall 2017, EPI’s first cohort went through a five-step admissions process: an information session, a timed essay exam that was scored by a panel of Emerson and BPI faculty, interviews, and finally the admission of the top twenty applicants.
 EPI admission is highly competitive – only twenty out of nearly 100 applicants were selected to be part of this inaugural cohort.

 Who can teach for EPI?